 For film, Chris was asked to contribute to the score of the highly successful Miramax movie The Importance of Being Earnest starring Reese Witherspoon, Colin Firth, Rupert Everett & Dame Judy Dench and after scoring a three-part BBC documentary, Paris in 2007, Chris was commissioned to compose two symphonic pieces of music for LEXUS cars, recorded by the world famous London Symphony Orchestra at AIR studios.
 These works were uniquely ‘performed’ by twelve Lexus LS460 cars (The Lexus Symphony Orchestra!) at various live classical concerts around the UK in the summer of 2007.
 (Click here to see the documentary on the creation of this unusual performance.)

-Chris continues his writing/production with various artists at his studio in West London and is able to compose and produce music in many differing styles.
+Chris continues his writing/production with various artists in his West London studio, and is able to create music in a variety of styles.